benowe1717/qualys-qsc/README.md

 To use `Qualys QSC Hands-on Training`, follow these steps:

 - To test your credentials, run the program like this:
-`python3 main.py --test`
+`python3 main.py --test --credentials /path/to/credentials.yaml`

 This will show you if your credentials are valid or need updating.

 - To create users, run the program like this:
-`python3 main.py --create --file /some/path/to/your/users.txt`
+`python3 main.py --create /path/to/users.csv --credentials /path/to/credentials.yaml`

 - To create and tag users, run the program like this:
-`python3 main.py --create-and-tag --file /some/path/to/your/users.txt`
+`python3 main.py --create-and-tag /path/to/users.csv --credentials /path/to/credentials.yaml`

 - To reset a user's password, you can do something like this:
-`python3 main.py --reset-password quays1234 quays2345 quays3456`
+`python3 main.py --reset-password quays1234 quays2345 quays3456 --credentials /path/to/credentials.yaml`

 ## Contributing to Qualys QSC